 If you are having problems getting your downloaded file onto your iPhone, iPad, or Kindle, here are some basic tips.

 The ePub version of a book is designed for use on the iPhone or iPad.
-One way to get it loaded on your device is to download the ePub file to your computer, and then drag or copy it into the Library pane on iTunes.
+One way to get it loaded on your device, if you have an older version of iTunes on your computer, is to download the ePub file to your computer and then drag or copy it into the Library pane on iTunes.
 It should then be visible in the Books section of iTunes.
 Then, when you sync your iPhone or iPad with your computer, the book should become available in your Library in the iBooks app.
 (Of course, you need to download the iBooks app, which is free, if you don’t already have it on your device.)

 Another way to get the ePub file onto your iPhone or iPad is to receive the e-mail message with the download links on your iPhone or iPad.
 Then, tap on the link to the ePub version.
 Your device should download the file, and then show you two options: “Open in …” and “Open in ‘iBooks.'”
 Tap on the one you want (probably iBooks), and the file should then be loaded into the Library on iBooks.
 You also should be able to do this with the PDF or Kindle version if you want to.
 With the Kindle version of the book, after you click on the link in the e-mail message, the phone should prompt you to Open in Kindle, provided you have the Kindle app for iPhone (or iPad) on your device.